soramitsu/iroha/docs/source/api/queries.rst

     }

 .. note::
     Pay attention, that all fields except pagination meta are optional.
-Reasons will be described later.
+    The reasons for that are described below.

 .. warning::
     Pagination metadata can be missing in the request for compatibility reasons, but this behaviour is deprecated and should be avoided.